Like most Towns and Cities, Cobourg has four categories where you can shop:

 Downtown stores include major banks, barbers and hairdressers, several restaurants/ coffee shops, a Shopper's Drug, gift and furniture stores, pet grooming, several clothing stores – mostly high-end – and several medical services (optical, tele-health & tests, hearing).
 But there are also closed and vacant stores – some of the vacant stores are in poor shape with high rent or selling asking prices.
 There is a nearby thriving summer Saturday Farmers’ market and winter outdoor skating surface.
 It’s a short walk to the picturesque Marina and popular Beach.
 It is also home to Cobourg’s historic Victoria Hall.

-Several tenants have moved out (Hallmark, 5-pin Bowling and more) but management has recently changed and remaining tenants are hopeful.
+Several tenants have moved out (Hallmark and more) but management has recently changed and remaining tenants are hopeful.
 Hart replaced Sears when they shut down in Canada.
-Before the pandemic, Rainbow Cinema was talking about expanding but is now offering a reduced program.
+Before the pandemic, Rainbow Cinema was talking about expanding but is now offering a reduced program - closed Mondays and Wednesdays.
 Although mall management have not announced any overall strategy, some changes are visible.
 The anchor supermarket (Metro) has recently been renovated and is clearly aimed at the higher end of the Market – and doing a good job of that.
 The outdoor locations include Staples, a pet food store (Pet Valu), a car accessories/parts store (Car Quest), Dollarama and Giant Tiger.
 The area includes a relatively new and large LCBO, Boston Pizza, A & W and two strip plazas - one of which includes a Starbucks.
 Michaels is planning to come but that's been true for quite a while but they are not here yet.

 Big Box Centre